Thenmozhinatraj/Ex.No.6/README.md

-# Ex.No.6 Development of Python Code Compatible with Multiple AI Tools
+# Ex.
+No.6 Development of Python Code Compatible with Multiple AI Tools

 # Date: 21/10/2025
 # Register no. 212223060291